-Cat Fleas and Dog Fleas are becoming more troublesome in the Harrier Pest Control area and we are getting more and more calls from people who regularly treat their pets and yet are still getting flea infestations in their homes.
+Cat Fleas and Dog Fleas are becoming more troublesome in the Harrier Pest Control area.
+We are getting more and more calls from people who regularly treat their pets and yet are still getting flea infestations in their homes.

 It is important to deal with a flea infestation promptly, especially in the presence of toddlers as fleas are intermediate hosts of tapeworm.

-If you have enjoyed reading this page please ‘share’ it on social media sites such as Facebook and Google + etc. It helps us a lot.
+If you have enjoyed reading this page please ‘share’ it on social media sites such as Facebook.
+It helps us a lot.
 You’ll find the share buttons at the top of this page.

 Harrier Pest Control Wasps Nests – Please read our TERMS & CONDITIONS before calling us.